InnoReact/react-iphone-layout/README.md

 ## Demo

+- **Storybook**: Try out the react-iphone-layout library in a dynamic environment to view and test each component.
+[Click here to view the demo.](https://6659c1e97f07954c4600826b-wiynohyjmh.chromatic.com)
 - **CodeSandbox**: Try out the react-iphone-layout library in an interactive online editor.
 [Click here to view the demo.](https://codesandbox.io/p/devbox/react-iphone-layout-y3mcl7)

 ## License